Optimal empirical Bayes estimation for the Poisson model via minimum-distance methods: Numerical experiments

 Iterating the above conditions leads to following algorithm for computing $\hat G$.

 We apply this algorithm for finding the minimum-distance estimators in the following examples.
 In all our experiments we used $\eta_1=0.01,\eta_2=0.001$.
-Instead of a pre-specified tolerance $\epsilon$ we set the maximum number of iteration to be 15.
+We set the maximum number of iterations $N$ to be 15 as the outputs of the algorithm in all our simulations were observed to converge by then.
 We choose the initialization for $\boldsymbol\theta$ as the uniform grid of size 1000 over the interval $[0,Y_{\max}]$, with a uniform initial probability assignment $\boldsymbol\mu$.

-\subsection{Real-data analysis:Prediction of hockey goals}
+\subsection{Real-data analysis: Prediction of hockey goals}